BohdanQQ/ivis-containerized/README.md

 `ivis`, `sbox` and `api` are the registered A/CNAME DNS records for the trusted, sandbox and api endpoints respectively.

+### Basic setup

+In the `docker-compose.yml` file, modify the `proxy` container's **environment vairables to the registered domain names** as well as the **certificate mount locations**.
+Also modify the **database password**.

+In the `config/ivis/default.yaml` file, modify `trustedUrlBase`, `sandboxUrlBase` and `remoteElasticsearchBase` to use your registered domain names (just like in `proxy`'s environment variables).
+Furthermore, update the `mysql.password` key to the password used in the `db` container's configuration.
+Finally, change the `www.secret`.

+### Advanced setup

+(only if you generated cetificates elsewhere)

-Modify the `docker-compose.yml` to properly mount all required certificates.
+Modify the `docker-compose.yml` to properly mount all required certificates (cross check the generation scripts and the docker compose file).
 Please note that both the Apache proxy and IVIS-core need the generated certififcates.
 Furthermore, modify `docker-compose.yml`, `config/ivis/default.yaml` and `config/apache/vhosts.conf` (or even `apache.conf`) to configure the ports on which you want everything to listen and set proper `ServerName`, `trusted/sandboxUrlBase` values.
 Do not forget about the database password from `docker-compose.yml` and the secret used for session signing when editing the IVIS-core config.

 Please be careful when modifying the files.
 They should work out of the box with some minor adjustments (mainly due to domain name differences).
 As a rule of thumb:
 * data in `vhosts.conf` regards the **container network** (apart from the `ServerName` directives) and DNS names used in this file are drawn from the `docker-compose.yml` container names
 * data in `default.yml` regards the **container network** (apart from the `trusted/sandboxUrlBase` entries)

+### Start

 Finally,